MIC-DKFZ/HD-BET/readme.md

 If it does not show python 3.X, you can try pip3.
 If that also does not work you probably need to install python3 first.

+Once python 3 and pip are set up correctly, run the following commands to install HD-BET:
 1) Clone this repository:
     ```bash
     git clone https://github.com/MIC-DKFZ/HD-BET